Identity

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Ed Dakota chooses to take control and organize the survivors.
 He actively decides to investigate, corral everyone, and find the killer rather than wait passively.
 They lock the prisoner Maine in a freezer for safety.
 The group commits to survival mode and finding the truth., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The group discovers they all share the same birthday (May 10th) and their names are all connected to states/places (Paris Nevada, Ed Dakota, etc.).
+Notably, this crucial beat The group discovers they all share the same birthday (May 10th) and their names are all connected to states/places (Paris Nevada, Ed Dakota, etc.).
 This impossible coincidence shatters their understanding of reality.
 Meanwhile, the judge halts Malcolm Rivers' execution, giving Dr. Malick time to prove his theory—raising stakes in both timelines., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (76% through) represents the emotional nadir.
 Here, Ed discovers the horrifying truth: none of them are real.
 They're all personalities in Malcolm Rivers' fractured mind.
 Ed himself is not who he thought he was.
 His entire identity, his connection with Paris, his redemption arc—all illusions.
-The "whiff of death" is the death of selfhood and perceived reality., indicates the protagonist at their lowest point.
+The "whiff of death" is the death of selfhood and perceived reality., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 Ed realizes that even as a personality, he can still choose.
 He decides to save Paris/Timmy, the innocent one who deserves to survive.
 In the real world, Dr. Malick helps facilitate integration therapy.
 Ed synthesizes his nature (protector) with his learned truth (sacrifice for the innocent).
 Choice still matters., demonstrating the transformation achieved throughout the journey.